 Then he said something that changed everything.
 He said I needed to leave Chatagua for this summer.
 I needed to go somewhere that could help me solve my anger management.
 I told him I didn’t want to.
 He said I had to.
 I kicked his shin and started running out of the office, down the stairs.
 But, Bill got a hold of me.
 He said he was sorry to see me go, but that he knew it was the right thing.
 I looked him straight in the eye.
 “Thank you for being honest with me.
 You’re not a phony like everyone at this place.
 You don’t talk if it’s pointless.”

 Angie Gross, after leaving Chatagua, went to a different sleep-away camp for children with special needs.
 Angie didn’t change her ways of thinking, she still thought this camp was full of phonies and pointless, but the other children were nicer to her and she made lots of friends.
 Angie’s parents also changed Angie’s school.
 She left her prep school and went to a special school for kids with slight disorders.
-Angie started to improve her ways within school walls, but on the outside, with other regular kids, the violent behaviors continued.
+Angie started to improve her ways within school walls, but on the outside, when with other regular kids, the violent behaviors continued.
 Tom, her brother, was embarrassed by his somewhat retarded sister.
-Angie and him grew farther and farther apart, until the relationship completely dissolved when Tom went cross-country to attend the UCLA.
+Angie and him grew farther and farther apart, until the relationship completely dissolved when Tom went cross-country to University of L.A.

 Angie grew up to be a teacher, in the special school she attended, teaching the art classes.
 She lived with her parents until she was 30, when she moved in with her friend from high school.
 Angie never married or had kids, but she felt her students were her kids.

 Angie died at 61, of a brain tumor.
 Tom did not attend the funeral, her parents were long dead.
-The only people who attended were Lucy and her family, and most of her bunk at Chatagua.
+The only people who attended were Lucy and her husband and most of her bunk at Chatagua.